Patrick228/MookScreeps/README.md

 # MookScreeps
-Patrick, Jeremy, Daniel collab on Screeps AI Repository for developing Screeps AI
+Repository for documenting/developing a Screeps AI